AI-summer-club/Lab-5-Notes-Coding-with-Google-Teachable-Machine/teachable-machine-lab-markdown.md

 ### Getting Started:

 1. Go to https://teachablemachine.withgoogle.com/.
-2. Choose your project type (Image, Audio, or Pose).
+2. Choose your project type (Image, Audio, or Pose) **NOTE:** You WILL be recording your own data.
+If your camera does not work/you do not want to use your camera, remember you can use data samples from online.
+Get creative!
+Attached are some common examples you can get inspired from:
+   - Upload photos of dogs and cats to have the machine learn how to identify dogs vs cats
+   - Upload photos of different fingers and have the model identify which finger is index, pinky, thumb, etc.
+   - Train the model to identify EDM music as oppose to rap
+   - Train the model to identify a squat pose from a standing pose
+   - Use ChatGPT to get you started with a prompt!
-3. Add classes and collect samples for each class.
+4. Add classes and collect samples for each class.
+    Classes typically range from two comparitors;
+       - human vs vehicle class
+       - classical music vs modern pop music class
+       - etc.
 ## Training, Testing, & Exporting Your Model

 ### Training: